yanailab/knn-smoothing/README.md

 ### New!
 Version 2 of the algorithm released!
 (4/9/2018)

 Version 2 is a major improvement over our original algorithm, and performs much better whenever the data contains cell populations with very similar expression profiles.
 Version 2 completely replaces the original version.
 It takes two parameters (`k` and `d`). `k` is the number of neighbors to use for smoothing (same as in the original version), and `d` is the number of principal components used for determining the nearest neighbors in each smoothing step.
 For most applications, the default value of `d=10` works well.
-See our [preprint](https://www.biorxiv.org/content/early/2018/04/09/217737) for a discussion of how to choose `k` and `d`.
+Please see our [preprint](https://www.biorxiv.org/content/early/2018/04/09/217737) for a discussion of how to choose `k` and `d`.

 ### Overview of the different implementations (Python/R/Matlab)